TL;DR — Why Most Grant Applications Get Rejected

 To win funding, you must demonstrate that you are the perfect partner to help the funder achieve their goals.

 - Create a Funder Alignment Checklist: Before writing a single word, develop a simple, reusable checklist for every opportunity.
 This should cover eligibility criteria, funding priorities, geographic focus, required documents, and specific formatting rules (e.g., font size, character limits).
+The GrantStation database is an excellent starting point for funder research.

 - Meticulously Dissect the Request for Proposal (RFP): Treat the RFP as your project plan.
 Print it out.
 Use a highlighter to mark every instruction, requirement, and deadline.
 This document tells you exactly what the funder wants to see and how they want to see it.

 - AI-Powered Efficiency: Funder documents can be long and dense.
 Use AI to accelerate your research.
+Tools like FundRobin can analyse RFP documents and extract key requirements automatically.

 Sample AI Prompt: “Analyse the complete text of the attached Request for Proposal (RFP).
 Extract all mandatory submission requirements, eligibility criteria, formatting guidelines, key funding priorities, and evaluation criteria into a detailed checklist.
 Group the checklist items by section (e.g., ‘Document Formatting’, ‘Budget Requirements’, ‘Narrative Focus’).”

-Why It’s a Red Flag for Reviewers
+Why It Is a Red Flag for Reviewers

 The Winning Solution: Craft a Compelling, Data-Driven Story